Best Places to Get Brunch in HK Right Now – Most Updated

 Cruise Restaurant & Bar, Hyatt Centric Victoria Harbour

 Enjoy a vibrant All-You-Can-Eat Weekend Brunch at Cruise Restaurant & Bar’s rooftop, featuring sweeping views of Victoria Harbour.
-Available every Saturday, Sunday, and public holiday from 12 PM to 2:30 PM at HK$398 per person, the brunch showcases over 20 modern Asian dishes like Pomelo Salad with Crispy Dried Shrimp, Grilled Iberico Pork Belly Ssam, Free-Range Chicken Satay, Braised Wagyu Beef Cheek Massaman Curry, and Kimchi Fried Rice.
+Available every Saturday, Sunday, and public holidays from 12 PM to 2:30 PM at HK$398 per person, the brunch showcases over 20 modern Asian dishes like Pomelo Salad with Crispy Dried Shrimp, Grilled Iberico Pork Belly Ssam, Free-Range Chicken Satay, Braised Wagyu Beef Cheek Massaman Curry, and Kimchi Fried Rice.
 End on a sweet note with Mango Sticky Rice from a live dessert station and seasonal ice cream. À la Carte upgrades and free-flow drink packages, starting at HK$198 for prosecco, wine, and beer or HK$298 for champagne, cocktails, wine, and beer, are also available.

 SKYE Roofbar & Dining